objectionary/lints/src/main/resources/org/eolang/motives/errors/lt-incorrect-unlint.md

 # Incorrect unlints

-The meta part of the object should not contain +unlint point on non-existent lint, as it is useless
+The meta part of the object shouldn't contain +unlint point on non-existent lint, as it's useless

 Incorrect: